AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 Node property values stored in MongoDB cannot exceed 16 MB.
 If a node value exceeds the supported size, the ingestion will fail and the log will contain a `BSONObjectTooLarge` error and specify which node exceeded the maximum.
 Note that this is a MongoDB restriction.

 See the `Node property value in MongoDB` note in [Prerequisites for Content Transfer Tool](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/prerequisites-content-transfer-tool.md) for more information and a link to an Oak tool that could help find all the large nodes.
-Once any nodes with large sizes are remedied, run the extraction and ingestion again.
+Once all nodes with large sizes are remedied, run the extraction and ingestion again.

 ### Ingestion Rescinded